ElielCohen/noTraffic/README.md

 - Unit tests

 Frontend
-- Written in React JSX
+- Written in React JSX, with VITE
 - Handle Edit of existing polygon (little surprise, thought it would be fun to do), allow you to intuitively and visually resize, move and add edges to an existing polygon.
 - Added a polished design (for a homework :)
 - UI tests

+Further improvement possible => TSX for the frontend (but it's a bit late, need a bit of sleep)

 Hope you like it :)